-5 Low-Beta Stocks for a High-Risk Market - Cabot Wealth Network
+How to Find Low-Beta Stocks in a High-Risk Market

 If a stock has a beta of 1, that means the price of that stock generally moves with the market.
 Less than 1 means the stock is less volatile than the market.
 And more than 1 means it’s more volatile than the market.

-A beta of 1 indicates that the security’s price will move with the market.
-A beta of less than 1 means that the security will be less volatile than the market.
-A beta of greater than 1 indicates that the security’s price will be more volatile than the market.

-Here are a couple examples:
+Here are a couple of examples:

-- A beta of 1.3: the stock is deemed to be 30% more volatile than the market.
+- A beta of 1.3: The stock is deemed to be 30% more volatile than the market.
 If the market goes up 10%, the stock should, theoretically, rise by 30%.
 And if the market declines 10%, the stock should decline by 30%.

-- A beta of 0.5: the stock is expected to be half as volatile as the market.
+- A beta of 0.5: The stock is expected to be half as volatile as the market.
 If the market rises by 10%, this stock should go up by 5%.
 And a market decline of 10% should result in a decline of just 5% for the stock.

 And there are potentially some stocks with a negative beta—a beta less than 0.
 They demonstrate an inverse relationship with the market.
 So, if the market falls, a negative beta stock is expected to rise.
-One thing about negative betas—they are rare and usually short term in nature, and will often reflect industry conditions more than market volatility.
+One thing about negative betas—they are rare and usually short-term in nature, and will often reflect industry conditions more than market volatility.

 The average beta for large-cap stocks is less than 4.
-Cash has a beta of 0, and low-beta investments include utility stocks and Treasury Bills.
+Cash has a beta of 0, and low-beta stocks and investments include utility stocks and Treasury Bills.

 You can find a security’s beta on many of the available financial websites, including Yahoo!
 Finance.
 Just type in the symbol of your stock and it comes up on the first screen.
 Keep in mind that the beta quoted is a “historical” average and doesn’t mean the stock’s volatility measure will remain the same in the future.
 In fact, empirical studies have shown that higher betas tend to decline back toward 1 and lower betas tend to rise toward 1, over time.